 Northeast Georgia Medical Center

 Assistant Professor, Dept. of EM

 Queen’s University (Kingston) School of Medicine

 Description of the specialty

-Addiction medicine physicians work in clinical medicine, public health, educational, and research settings to advance the prevention and treatment of addiction and substance-related health conditions, as per the Addiction Medicine Foundation (AMF, formerly the American Board of Addiction Medicine or ABAM) Scope of Practice.
+Addiction medicine physicians work in clinical medicine, public health, educational, and research settings to advance the prevention and treatment of addiction and substance-related health conditions, according to the Scope of Practice of the American College of Academic Addiction Medicine (ACAAM, formerly The Addiction Medicine Foundation or TAMF, and previously the American Board of Addiction Medicine or ABAM).

 The 2014 National Survey on Drug Use and Health demonstrated that of the 21.2 million Americans who needed treatment for substance use disorders, only about 10% had received specialized treatment services.
 Though many barriers to treatment exist, one barrier to adequate treatment opportunities is a shortage of physicians with specialized training in addiction medicine.
 Other challenges arise from insufficient training in medical schools and graduate medical education, leading to limited appreciation of the biological mechanism of addiction and its foundation in the bio-psycho-social framework.
-According to the Addiction Medicine Foundation, there are 55 approved addiction medicine fellowships in 27 states and the District of Columbia.
+According to the ACGME, there are 96 approved addiction medicine fellowships in 41 states, Puerto Rico, and the District of Columbia.
 This number continues to grow.
-The AMF holds a goal of supporting 65 fellowship programs by 2020, and 125 by 2025.

 Emergency departments are often the only point of contact with the health care system for many out-of-treatment patients with active substance use and with substance use disorders, which highlights the importance of ED-based programs that provide screening, brief intervention, and referral to treatment (SBIRT), overdose prevention education, or otherwise facilitate treatment enrollment.